Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Introduction

 \subsection{Related work}

-\paragraph{Online learning and scheduling.} Our work falls broadly under the recent literature of using online information (learning) to enable better scheduling decisions \citep{walton2021learning}.
+\textbf{Bayesian learning and scheduling.} Our work lies in the recent literature of using online information (learning) to enable better scheduling decisions \citep{walton2021learning}.
 Specifically, our model resembles a \emph{Bayesian} setting where dynamic job classes capture uncertainties in job information that gradually resolve over time.
 Leveraging information in such uncertainties can help develop better scheduling algorithms.
 For example, \cite{bassamboo2016scheduling, bassamboo2023optimally} show how to use information on the job abandonment distribution to achieve optimal queue length as some jobs leave the system sooner than others.
 To capture uncertainty in patients' future health conditions, \cite{hu2022optimal} study a queueing model where patients randomly transition between a moderate and an urgent state.
 They propose an optimal index-based scheduling algorithm that incorporates state transition information.
 Jobs with dynamic classes are also used to model liver allocation systems \citep{akan2012broader} as well as service systems with customer upgrades \citep{down2010n}.
-Our contribution to this literature is extending the Bayesian framework to model jobs in content moderation and proposing an asymptotically optimal algorithm with a regret bound independent of the number of possible job states.
+Our contribution to this literature is using general Markov chain to model job state transitions and proposing an asymptotically optimal algorithm with a suboptimality gap bound independent of the number of possible job states.
 Although jobs in our model and these studies change states only while they are waiting, in another literature they change states only upon service but can either rejoin the system or leave \citep{alizamir2013diagnostic, massoulie2016capacity, bimpikis2019learning, shah2020adaptive}.
-Such models capture expert systems where inspection of a job by the server reveals new information.
+Such models capture expert systems where inspection of a job by the server reveals new Lastly, there is research \citep{singh2025feature,zhang2025admission} focusing on \emph{offline} learning settings where a job has an unknown job type and the decision maker trains a machine learning model based on history data to find the optimal mapping between a job's observed covariate and its latent type.
+Our work differs from this literature by allowing the decision maker to update her belief of a job's type as new information becomes available.